 - a.
 Students are expected to be well-groomed and appropriately dressed in a manner consistent with the responsibilities of ambassadorship and professionalism necessary to represent the MSU MPAS Program with integrity. - b.
 Students should have excellent daily hygiene that includes clean teeth, hair, clothes, and body, including use of deodorant. - c.
 Clothing should be clean, pressed, and in good condition. - d.
-Classroom Attire - 1.
-Students should exercise reasonable discretion in choosing appropriate dress for classroom lectures, small group and like sessions. - 2.
-The program uniform is composed of the MSU MPAS collared and sleeved shirt and cotton twill (khaki) slacks or skirt. - e.
 Professional Attire: - 1.
 Professional attire is mandatory for students when participating in all circumstances in which a student will have contact with patients (simulated, standardized and those encountered during clinical rotations). - 2.
-Professional dress includes conservative fashion, clean and pressed short white lab coat, and nametag as noted in the "Identification" policy above. - 3.
+Professional dress includes conservative fashion and nametag as noted in the "Identification" policy above. - 3.
 All shoes must be closed toe and heel. - 4.
 Hair longer than shoulder length must be pulled back and contained in a suitable manner. - 5.
 Hair should be clean and arranged not to interfere with patient care activities. - 6.
 Facial hair must be neatly groomed. - 7.
 Shoes must be clean and in good condition. - 8.
-Heels should be no higher than two inches. - f.
-All students must be fragrance-free (includes abstaining from wearing cologne/perfume). - g.
-All body art, piercings must be concealed. - h.
-Wear minimal jewelry (limit of 2 earrings per ear, no facial or visible body jewelry), no pins, bracelets, or long necklaces, dangling earrings or large rings.
+Heels should be no higher than two inches. - e.
+All students must be fragrance-free (includes abstaining from wearing cologne/perfume). - f.
+All body art and piercings must be concealed. - g.
+Wear minimal jewelry (limit of 2 earrings per ear, no facial or visible body jewelry), no pins, bracelets, long necklaces, dangling earrings or large rings.
 This is for your protection.

-- Fingernails should be kept clean and trimmed, and not exceed 1⁄4 inch past the end of the finger.
-Nail polish, artificial nails/wraps or acrylic overlays are not permitted for reasons of infection control. - j.
+- h.
+Fingernails should be kept clean and trimmed, and not exceed 1⁄4 inch past the end of the finger.
+Nail polish, artificial nails/wraps or acrylic overlays are not permitted for reasons of infection control. - i.
 Hospital Scrubs are not to be worn in clinical areas with the exception of the operating room unless approved by the clinical preceptor.